 Traditionally, the Church contemplates Mother Mary’s sorrows.
 Here is an additional devotion based on her joys.
 You are invited to ponder her ecstatic moments, feeling the peace, the triumph, the surprise, the relief, the wonderment and the gratitude that she experienced.

 1/.
 She is greeted by the Angel Gabriel: “Rejoice, you who enjoy God’s favour!
 The Lord is with you….
 Do not be afraid, Mary, you have found favour with God.
 Behold, you will conceive in your womb and give birth to a son, and you shall name him Jesus.
 He will be great and will be called the Son of the Most High.”

 2/.
 She is affirmed by Elizabeth who, filled with the Holy Spirit, calls her “the mother of my Lord.”

 3/.
 She can no longer contain her exhilaration and bursts out in song, humbly admitting to Elizabeth: “My soul proclaims the greatness of the Lord, and my spirit rejoices in God my Saviour, for he has looked upon the lowliness of his handmaid.
 Behold, from now on, all generations will call me blessed.
 For the Mighty One has done great things for me, and holy is his name.”

 4/.
-The Lord’s angel tells Joseph in a dream to marry her: what is conceived in her is by the Holy Spirit.
+The Lord’s angel tells Joseph in a dream to take Mary as his wife: what is conceived in her is by the Holy Spirit.
 Their Son would save his people from their sins.

 5/.
 Joseph and Mary arrive in Bethlehem, city of ancestor David.
 They find a place to stay.
 Jesus is born.
 Mary is bathed in rapturous jubilation as she gazes upon her beautiful Son, pressing him ever so tenderly to her maternal heart.

 6/.
 The angel of the Lord appears in glory to shepherds and announces that the new-born baby wrapped in swaddling clothes lying in a manger in Bethlehem is the Saviour, Messiah and Lord.
 They come to tell Mary and Joseph.
 Mary treasures all these things and ponders them in her heart.